mediafly/extensions-documentation/interactives.md

 Mediafly's apps provide real-time, native search as a core part of the functionality.
 There are two ways to work with Search:

 1. Use the native app's core Search UI.
 In this case, you simply need to open the Search dialog and let the user use that dialog.
 See "Show Search dialog" below.
 2. Implement your own UI.
-In this case, you use mfly:// calls to get search results given terms, and then render the UI as you wish.
+In this case, you use mflyCommands.search() or mfly:// calls to get search results given terms, and then render the UI as you wish.
 See "Search by keyword" below.

 #### Show Search dialog
+*mflyCommands.js:* mflyCommands.showSearch(_x-coord, y-coord, width, height_) <br>
-*Description:* Shows the search dialog at x-coord, y-coord coordinates with the specified width and height. <br>
+*Description:* Shows the search dialog at x-coord, y-coord coordinates with the specified width and height.
+Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS. <br>
 *URL:* mfly://control/showSearch?x=[x-coord]&y=[y-coord]&w=[width]&h=[height]<br>
 *Availability:* iOS

 #### Search by keyword
+*mflyCommands.js:* mflyCommands.search(_term_) <br>
-*URL:* mfly://data/search?term=[alpha]<br>
+*URL:* mfly://data/search?term=[term]<br>
 *Description:* Conduct a search for the given keyword.
 Return value is a JSON-array of folders and items, similar in format to a call to mfly://folder/[id].<br>
 *Availability:* iOS